the truth about habits is that it is about the skill to form habits not the habit itself

 Everything.

 I was thinking a lot about the obesity and type-2 diabetes epidemic across the globe, and while numerous factors are at play, I still come back to the same spot: it is ultimately caused by the mind.
-Any way I twist it, even when considering genetics, hormones, environment, the hand must put the food into the mouth.
+Any way I twist it, even when considering genetics, hormones, and environment, the hand must put the food into the mouth.

-If You Liked This Article About Habits and Lettuce Then You Might Want To Check Out…
+If You Liked This Article About Habits Then…

 *If you use the affiliate links in here a magic genie will suddenly appear in front of me granting me unlimited wishes, at which point I will then immediately wish for something like 100 billion dollars, a submarine, a funny hat, or something cool like that.
 So just assume that if you use the links to buy anything I make tons of money and become filthy rich.
-Besides this last statement, I practice radical honesty and anything I ever recommend is something I stand by.
+Besides this last statement, I practice radical honesty, and anything I ever recommend is something I stand by.

 Similar Posts